 Aid recipient Caleb Reed: Caleb has been acting on various area stages since 2016, including twice playing Will in “American Idiot” (for Ignite Theatre and Town Hall Arts Center) and twice playing the lead role of Robbie Hart in “The Wedding Singer” (for the Aurora Fox and Performance Now).
 He most recently appeared in the chorus of “9 to 5” for Inspire Creative at Parker Arts.
 He also has performed at Breckenridge Backstage Theatre and for a year on an international tour with Up With People.
 Caleb, who is from Lindsey, Ohio, graduated from Northern Arizona University with a degree in Theatre Performance and moved to Colorado in 2016.

-His medical story: Caleb, who is only 33, was recently diagnosed with what turned out to be a 15-centimeter cancerous tumor that has likely been growing in his abdomen for more than a decade.
+His medical story: Caleb, who is only 34, was diagnosed last year with what turned out to be a 15-centimeter cancerous tumor that has likely been growing in his abdomen for more than a decade.
 Doctors discovered it when he went in for COVID testing.
 On October 23, Caleb had a surgery to remove this tumor, which was potentially attached to one of his kidneys, his Vena Cava (which brings blood to the heart), and many other interior body parts.
 The complexity of the procedure compelled UC Health to assign a Transplant Surgeon to head the surgical team, because the lead doctor had to be prepared to rebuild or fix arteries (way above a standard tumor removal).
-The surgery, he says, went incredibly well.
-The planned 12 hour procedure was completed in less than nine.
+The surgery, Caleb says, went incredibly well.
+The planned 12-hour procedure was completed in less than nine.
 His kidney did not need to be removed, and his Vena Cava was not clipped.
-Caleb spent eight long days in the hospital, and for nowis not allowed to ascend the stairs to his apartment, On November 8, he will move into a donated AirBnB for the foreseeable future.
-He has been prescribed three months of bed rest, which means time away from his job as a teacher at Denver Language School.
-Caleb still hopes to be well enough to perform in Forge Light Theatreworks‘ “Bare, the Musical” in January.
+Caleb spent eight long days in the hospital, then temporarily moved into a ground-floor, donated AirBnB because he was not allowed to ascend stairs as he recovered for three months of bed rest.
+He has lost much work from his day job as as a teacher at Denver Language School, and had to undergo a second surgery in January, missing another several weeks of work.
+The pathology on the second surgery led to genetic testing that essentially revealed Caleb has a 20 percent chance of developing multiple tumors over his lifetime, but it is unknown how likely it is that any of those might be cancerous.
+Which means: “I am going to be tested a lot for the rest of my life,” he says.

-How we have helped: The DAF Board of Directors approved an initial compensation of $6,000 to help pay down his medical expenses.
-Combined with a whopping $11,295 in community contributions, The Denver Actors Fund’s overall support for Caleb has now reached $17,295.
+How we have helped: The DAF Board of Directors approved an initial compensation of $6,000 to help pay down Caleb’s direct medical expenses.
+Oddly enough, an additional bill from Sky Ridge Medical Center arrived on March 9, 2021, for services delivered back in August 2020.
+“This would be outside of what I planned for my financials, and I would not be able to cover it,” Caleb said.
+The DAF has paid that new bill, which brings our direct medical compensation in this case to $7,600.
+Combined with a whopping $14,518.30 in community contributions, The Denver Actors Fund’s overall support for Caleb has now reached $22,118.30.

 A message from Caleb:

 “I can’t say thank-you enough to The Denver Actors Fund and the local theatre community, my international friends, Up With People contacts, and Denver Language School families … on top of just my friends.
 I am so, SO, lucky.
 I’d like to think I’ve deserved this outpouring of support.
 If I didn’t in the past, I will make sure I earn it in my future.
-I am safe, I am in a position to be cancer-free for the rest of my life (with regular checks for the rest of my life, of course), and damn I feel loved by so many.
+Damn, I feel loved by so many.
 I will recover.
 I will give back.
 And I look forward to when I can perform again to help benefit the DAF.”

 Note: At The Denver Actors Fund, anonymity of aid recipients is presumed and fully protected, unless and until the recipient chooses to have their story told.